UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Additional_Resource_Requests.md

 investigator.
 This includes requests for increased storage quotas.

-The completed form should be sent to the Research Computing Platforms team at <rc-support@ucl.ac.uk>, for technical review.
+The completed form should be sent to the Research Computing Platforms team at <mailto:rc-support@ucl.ac.uk>, for technical review.
 If successful, your case will be presented to the [CRAG](http://www.ucl.ac.uk/isd/about/governance/research-it/crag) for consideration at the next meeting of the Group.
 The